 Yes.
 If you are physically working on US soil, even if a foreign company is paying you, you must have a visa to be authorized to work in the USA.
 It’s work on an unpaid short.
 Then you should perhaps investigate the B visa.

-Has the current 2017/2018 administration cracked down on these visas?
+Did the last administration cracked down on these visas?

 These genius visas are ‘first preference’ visas and so are deemed very important and get priority.
-Even if there is to be any major immigration overhaul we believe that it is likely that these visas will be left unchanged.
+Even if there was to be major immigration overhaul we believe that it was likely that these visas would be left unchanged.
 Check this Times of India article and Billboard article.
-We will keep you updated.
-However, it is ill-advised to apply right now if you have citizenship, even dual citizenship or parentage, of these 7 countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
-If you have any ties to these countries it is best to apply if you can prove strong relationships, either business or family with the US.
+This was the case except for citizens, even dual citizens, of these 7 countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
+If they had any ties to these countries we recommended that is was best to apply if they could prove strong relationships, either business or family with the US.
+We also recommended finding a reputable attorney that has worked with successful applicants from those countries.
+The Public Charge Rule was introduced for green card applicants – more paperwork but not too much of a challenge.
+The current administration has overruled this.
+We will keep the site as updated as possible.

 US visas for foreign artists, US artist green card, greencard, uscis, permanent residence, British, Irish, Australian, green card process, green card requirements, usa green card process, green card application, immigration attorney, artist visa, O1 extension, how to work in US as an actor, filmmaker green card, musicians green card, actor green card, green card application, us green card requirements, foreign actor new york, foreign actor los angeles, international, canadian, M visa, P visa, us work visas for actors, immigration tips, us artist work visa, makeup artist, extraordinary artist, green card interview questions, usa green card process, us visa application form, artist visa usa, o1 visa usa, working visa usa, artist green card in America, self petition green card as an artist, how do i get my artist visa usa, voice over actor, photographer, recommendation letter sample, reference letter, testimonial letter, spouse, artist visa usa requirements, visabot, visa usa, Our comprehensive step-by-step guides will show you how to file your US Artist Green Card or O1 Visa – self-file or work with an attorney.